domdip/euler/README.md

 euler
 =====

-project euler code and other noodling
+project euler code and other noodling...